-Three TECs in particular – Brigalow, Semi-evergreen Vine Thicket and Ooline (Cadellia pentastylis) – are prime examples of plant communities subject to these environmental pressures.
-Research into the seed biology of plants within these TECs is urgently needed to ensure community persistence.
+Three TECs in particular – Brigalow, Semi-evergreen Vine Thicket and Ooline (Cadellia pentastylis) community – are prime examples of plant communities that are subject to these critical conditions.
+Research on the seed biology of plants within these TECs is urgently needed to ensure community persistence.

-This project will help us understand how flowering, seed production and seed germination respond to climate, with a goal to share our seed conservation knowledge with local land managers and community groups.
+This project focuses on understanding how flowering, seed production and seed germination respond to climate, with a goal to share seed conservation knowledge with local land managers and community groups.

-The work of this project will inform future restoration and management of these plant communities to enable successful propagation and growth of these species and contribute to other on-ground conservation outcomes.
+The work of this project will inform future restoration and management to enable successful propagation and growth of these species and other on-ground conservation outcomes.